Qengineering/YoloCam/README.md

 ## Overlay.
 A less-known fact about SD cards is that they only support a limited number of write cycles.
 Intense writing wears them out, for example, recording video clips.
 That's why we enabled recordings on an external USB stick.
 Or on your Google drive.
 Everything to limit writing to the SD card.<br><br>
-The best way to protect your SD card from wear and tear is to use the overlay feature.<br>
+The best way to protect your SD card from wear and tear is to use the Raspberry Pi overlay feature.<br>
 With the overlay active, no writing to the SD takes place, only to RAM.<br>
 Another advantage of the overlay is the protection of the SD card against sudden power cuts.<br>
 If a power cut happens during a write cycle, it can corrupt the SD card.
 Worst case scenario, your Raspberry Pi stops functioning.<br>